PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/class-components.md

+---
+title: Using MSAL React with class components
+description: Learn how to use MSAL React with class components. covering initialization, protecting components, accessing MSAL React context and logging in.
+author: EmLauber
+manager: CelesteDG

+ms.topic: conceptual
+ms.date: 11/29/2023
+ms.author: emilylauber
+ms.reviewer: dmwendia,cwerner, owenrichards, kengaderdus
+---

-# Using @azure/msal-react with class components
+# Using MSAL React with class components

-`@azure/msal-react` does support both function components and class components.
+MSAL React supports both function components and class components.
 However, you will not be able to use `@azure/msal-react` hooks inside your class components so if you need access to authentication state inside your class component you will need to use `@azure/msal-browser` directly to obtain similar functionality.

-For a working example, see [react-router-sample](../../../samples/msal-react-samples/react-router-sample/README.md#optional-msal-react-and-class-components).
+For a working example, see [react-router-sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-react-samples/react-router-sample).

 ## Initialization

-Just like when using function components you will need an `MsalProvider` component at the top level of the component tree that requires access to authentication state.
+Just like when using function components you will need an [`MsalProvider`](/javascript/api/@azure/msal-react/#@azure-msal-react-msalprovider) component at the top level of the component tree that requires access to authentication state.

 ```javascript
 import React from "react";